GriffinJohnston/ldrs/readme.md

 # LDRS

 Lightweight loaders & spinners for your next web project.
 The successor to @uiball/loaders.
-Rebuilt from the ground up with Typescript and Web Components.
-20 new loaders added for good measure.
+Rebuilt from the ground up using Typescript and web components, with 20 new loaders added for good measure.

 - **44 types 🎨** : Unique enough to be interesting; simple enough to use in real-world projects
 - **Powered by web components 🛠️** : Use with React, Vue, Svelte, Solid, plain HTML...
 If it runs in a browser LDRS will work
 - **Customizable 🎚️** : Set the size, color, stroke width, and animation speed to match your design
 - **Tiny 🐭** : No frameworks.
 No bloat.
 Dues-paying member of the iddy biddy bundle committee
+- **Vanilla 🍦** : Just want the HTML & CSS?
+No worries.
+Just select a loader on [the website](https://uiball.com/ldrs) and go to `Source` -> `Raw`
 - **Typed 🇹** : No one likes a squiggly red underline
 - **No gifs 🎥** : Built with HTML, CSS and some lightweight SVG
 - **Zero dependencies 🔗** : Zero worries